hydraulic-software/jcef-conveyor/README.md

 JCEF requires some fairly sophisticated config.
 It requires at least Conveyor 7.2.
 Pay attention to these parts:

 1. The JCEF natives are extracted from a tarball that is itself inside a jar file.
-This is done by exploiting the fact that Conveyor can be pointed at files inside zips using the `jar:` protocol scheme, and additionally, that archives are extracted by default when used as inputs.
+This is done by exploiting the fact that Conveyor can be pointed at files inside zips using the `zip:` protocol scheme, and additionally, that archives are extracted by default when used as inputs.
-2. You need to specify the JCEF Maven version in your config.
-We use HOCON substitution syntax to construct the highly repetitive URLs and file paths.
-3. We specify extra Mac metadata that makes Chrome work better.
+2. We specify extra Mac metadata that makes Chrome work better.
-4. JCEF accesses internal Java APIs.
-We whitelist those using JVM options.
+3. JCEF accesses internal Java APIs.
+We whitelist those using JVM options in the `build.gradle.kts` file, and this is propagated to Conveyor by the Gradle plugin.
 This is optional because Conveyor would auto-detect these for us, but doing so explicitly suppresses the warning that's generated when it does.
-5. On Windows the JCEF natives are placed in a subdirectroy of the app dir called `jcef`, this keeps it separated from the main app JARs and avoids problems.
+4. On Windows the JCEF natives are placed in a subdirectroy of the app dir called `jcef`, this keeps it separated from the main app JARs and avoids problems.
-6. JCEF Maven expects a file called `install.lock` to exist in the natives dir, but the tarball doesn't contain it.
+5. JCEF Maven expects a file called `install.lock` to exist in the natives dir, but the tarball doesn't contain it.
 We create it using an input definition.